Mykiora/Dice-Roller-in-Python/README.md

 ***

 ## End note:
 I'm well aware that the program is not perfect and could have been written in a better way.
-As I said, this is my first project and I'm just an amateur.
+As I said, this is my first project.
+Plus, I'm just an amateur.